 we have to sell approximately 96 unit in total or 19 units from product 1, 40 units from product 2 and from product 3 29 units

-Now we know approximately the number form each unit that we have to sell so as not to have any loses.
+Now we know approximately the number form each unit that we have to sell so as not to have any losses.

-Finding the breakeven points and profit margins is important to any business, but also do not forget the power of compound interest,so check our investment calculator for ROI.
+Finding the breakeven points and profit margins are important to any business in the managerial and accounting level, but also do not forget the power of compound interest, so check our investment calculator for ROI.